Animal Control & Licensing

 Barking Concerns & Strays

-Broderick will hold all strays for a 10 day period to see if an owner will claim them.
-Owners must provide proof of a rabies vaccination that is current or Broderick will vaccinate before the animal is returned to it's owner.
-The owner is responsible for paying for the rabies vaccination and any of the days the pet spends at Broderick.
+Broderick Animal Clinic will hold all strays for a 10-day period to see if an owner will claim them.
+Owners must provide proof of a rabies vaccination that is current or the animal will be vaccinated before it is returned to its owner.
+The owner is responsible for paying for the rabies vaccination and any of the days the pet spends at the clinic.
 Check Broderick's Facebook page for a detailed listing of strays found in Waukee.

 Banned Animals & Breeds